dkbalachandar/cleancode-notes/README.md

 6. Exhaustively Test Near Bugs
 7. Patterns of Failure Are Revealing
 8. Test Coverage Patterns Can Be Revealing
-9. Tests Should Be Fast
+9. Tests should run fast